Banner photo: S. Sheridan/Mercy Corps

 The challenge: Young people feel isolated because they lack a voice, they don’t have a say in important decisions that affect their lives or their communities.
 They are also missing out on opportunities to connect with their peers in a positive way.
 This sense of isolation is compounded by under-representation and misrepresentation in the media.

-At the Summit, participants will explore solutions for enabling young people to find meaningful opportunities to get their voices heard, contribute to their communities, network and boost their positive representation in the media, specifically:
+At the Summit, participants explored solutions for enabling young people to find meaningful opportunities to get their voices heard, contribute to their communities, network and boost their positive representation in the media, specifically:

 Tackling negative perceptions of refugees and other young people in the region in the media, including on social media.